johnchourajr/gatsby-starter-prismic/README.md

 - You can generate an access token in the **API & Security** section of your repository settings.
 Setting a **Callback URL** is not necessary.
 - The token will be listed under "Permanent access tokens".

 It's best to store the API Key in an environment variable.
-Create the file `.env.development` in the root dir of your project.
+Create the file `.env` in the root dir of your project.
 Its content should be:

 `API_KEY=OIJSOJIO-YOURKEYHERE-EAJNALÖKND`